lrembacz/vue-responsive-grid-layout/README.md

 It is default size of grid-item given in grid units.

 Needed when we want to resize all items to its default size for example.

+### canBeResizedWithAll

+When it is set to true.
+GridItem can be resized when calling `resizeAllItems`.
+Otherwise its not able to.

 # License
 MIT